-A genetic trait (more specifically "simple" genetic trait) results from a single, identified gene.
-If the genetic types of the parents are known, a simple set of rules can be applied to predict the ratios of offspring with these traits.
-An advantage of genetic traits is that they can be outcrossed (bred to unrelated individuals) and easily recovered in the grandchildren.
+A genetic trait (also known as a "simple" or "Mendelian" or "autosomal" genetic trait) results from a single, identified gene.
+If the genetic types of the parents are known, a simple set of rules can be applied to predict the ratios of offspring that will express or not express these traits.
+An advantage of these morphs is that they can be outcrossed (bred to unrelated individuals) and the trait can be fully recovered in future generations.

-If you plan on breeding your cornsnakes, it's a good idea to understand how the rules of inheritance work, what "het" means, how offspring are labeled, and how having hets can affect the outcomes of your breedings.
+If you plan on breeding your cornsnakes, it's a good idea to understand how the rules of inheritance work, what "het" means, and how offspring are labeled.
 The Genetics chapter and online tutorial (http://cornguide.com) are made for that purpose.

 Selective breeding (or line breeding) is a long-term program and works more like mixing paints together, where a breeder selects offspring that are closest to the desired appearance.
-For example, you could take the offspring from a clutch and choose those with the longest saddles, and breed them to each other.
-Keep doing this for several generations, and each time the saddles will get longer and longer.
+For example, you could take the offspring from a clutch and choose those with the longest saddles, and breed them to each other, or mix in other snakes with long saddles.
+Keep doing this for several generations, and each time the saddles can get longer and longer.
 This happens because there are a lot of genes affecting this outcome.
 With each new generation, you are selecting those with more of the desireable genes and less of the undesireable genes than the previous generation.

-Outcrossing (breeding to unrelated lines) will generally create offspring who have an intermediate appearance and show varying degrees of the "desired" influence.
+Outcrossing (breeding to unrelated lines) is like mixing in half a bucket of randomly colored paint, and will generally create offspring who have an intermediate appearance and show varying degrees of the "desired" influence.

 This is an important difference from simple genetic traits.
-When outcrossing a simple genetic trait, you only lose one gene, and need to recover a single "gene pair" in order to recover the trait.
+When outcrossing a simple genetic trait, you only lose one gene, and need to recover a single "gene pair" in order to completely recover the trait.
 This is like flipping two coins and trying to get two of them to land on heads, which is a simple matter when you get 10 or more tries... an average clutch size for cornsnakes.

-With selectively bred morphs, outcrossed offspring will have lost about half of the many genes affecting the appearance.
+With selectively bred morphs, however, outcrossed offspring will have lost about half of the many genes affecting the appearance.
 In order to recover the original appearance, it is necessary to gather all of these genes together again.
 This is like flipping a lot of coins, and trying to get all of them to land on heads.
 As a result, these looks cannot be recovered so easily after outcrossing.

 Selectively bred looks are not the result of any known genes, and their inheritance cannot be accurately predicted.
-Although a lot of cornsnakes are labeled as "het" for many of these looks, they cannot be properly considered "het" for any selectively bred morph because there is no assurance that they will breed true with any other cornsnake of the same morph.
+Although a lot of cornsnakes are labeled as "het" for many of these looks, they cannot be properly considered "het" for any selectively bred morph because they are not het for any known gene(s) and there is no assurance that they will breed true with any other cornsnake of the same morph.

 That is, when unrelated similar-looking individuals are bred together, the offspring may or may not show the desired "look" that their parents do.
+This can also happen with related individuals.
+For example, two "Miami phase" parents will not necessarily throw all "Miami phase" offspring.
 Keep this in mind when working with selectively bred morphs.